RotoHands/CustomBLD/README.md

 ## 🙏 Acknowledgments

-- [csTimer](https://github.com/cs0x7f/cstimer) - Used the library to generate the scrambles
+- [csTimer](https://github.com/cs0x7f/cstimer) - I used the library to generate the scrambles
-- [Scrambo](https://github.com/NickColley/scrambo) - Used for generating 4BLD scrambles efficiently
+- [Scrambo](https://github.com/NickColley/scrambo) - I used it for generating 4BLD scrambles efficiently
 - Java code for analyzing solves - I found this code online a decade ago and used it to develop a BLD android app.
-But now I didn't manage to find the code online and had been lucky enough to have a local copy that i used.
+When I started this projectm I didn't manage to find the code online  again and had been lucky enough to have a local copy on my computer.
 If you know the original developer, please let me know so I can properly credit them.

-- Roman - I had this idea for a couple of years now, but I didn't know how to approach it because I had no clear method for generating custom scrambles.
+- Roman Strakhov - I had this idea for a couple of years now, but I didn't know how to approach it because I had no clear method for generating custom scrambles.
 Initially, I considered mathematically constructing scrambles based on specific requirements.
-However, when I met Roman at WORLDS 2023, he shared his implementation of a similar idea that he used for training challenging cases for the Got Talent show he participated in.
-He explained that he took a "brute force" approach, generating millions of scrambles.
+However, when I met Roman at Worlds 2023, he shared his implementation of a similar idea that he used for training the Got Talent show he participated in.
+He explained that he took a "brute force" approach, generating millions of scrambles and then choosing the scrambles that answered his requirements.
 This gave me a completely new perspective and made the problem feel much more solvable.

-## 💭 Additional Thoughts
+## 💭 Final Thoughts

 I hope this tool will make BLD training more efficient and expand the ways people approach training.
-I believe that practicing and coaching in cubing is an underdeveloped area in our community, and I hope this tool can help advance BLD training.
+I believe that practicing and coaching in cubing is an undeveloped area in our community, and I hope this tool can help advance the BLD event.

 for example, a common challenge in competitions is handling easy scrambles, where the pressure to perform well can be overwhelming.
 This tool allows you to simulate these situations, helping you prepare for real competition scenarios.
-Instead of randomly waiting for easy scrambles, you can now deliberately practice with them.
+Instead of randomly waiting for easy scrambles, you can now deliberately practice on them.

-Similarly, when faced with challenging scrambles (like those with 3 corner twists or 4 flipped edges), you can now generate specific practice sets to improve your handling of these cases.